 Yes.
 All vans leased through us are covered by the full manufacturer’s warranty.
 The length of time this warranty covers will depend on the manufacturer.
 Please ask your sales advisor for details of the warranty that is provided for your vehicle.

 Where possible, we try to ‘ring-fence stock’ to ensure you don’t have too long to wait for the van you choose.
-Stock vans, subject to completion of the correct paperwork and manufacturer availability, can be delivered within 14 working days.
+Stock vans, subject to completion of the correct paperwork and manufacturer availability, can be delivered within three to four weeks.

 Ultimately, the delivery date of your van will depend on the lead time from the manufacturer.
 Popular and new models will likely mean a longer wait.
 Some finance providers also have a statutory ‘cooling off’ period, which must be adhered to before your vehicle can be delivered.
 Your lease consultant will be able to advise you of typical lead times and delivery dates.